henrycmeen/Skriblerne/readme.md

 # Skriblerne

-A Norwegian word game application that displays daily words for players to guess.
+Skriblerne is a Norwegian drawing game where players get a new word to draw every day.

 ## Project Architecture